mkcode/remote-resource/README.md

 `embeds_remote`.
 They take all the same options and do mostly the same thing;
-create a method on the calling object, which returns that records associated RemoteResource instance. `embeds_remote` will go one step further and define all of the attribute getter methods on the model class as well.
-This can be used to create 'flat' domain objects which are backed by values from a remote API.
-This is largely related to Inhertance vs Composition programming theory which you are welcome to look up on your own time.
+create a method on the calling object, which returns that records associated RemoteResource instance. `embeds_remote` will go one step further and define all of the attribute getter methods on the calling class as well.
+This can be used to create flat domain objects, or possibly value_objects, which are backed by values from a remote API.
+This is largely related to Inhertance vs Composition in programming theory which you are welcome to look up on your own time.
 RemoteResource supports both styles; 'Is' through `embeds_remote` and 'has' through `has_remote`.
-If unsure, you should prefer to use `has_remote` over `embeds_remote` to create a clear distinction between your local and remote domain.
+If unsure, it is best to prefer composition and use `has_remote` over `embeds_remote` to create a clear distinction between your local and remote domain.

 ## Extending other domain objects

-If you do not use ActiveRecord in your app, you may still use remote_resource by simply extending the Bridge module onto what class you use as your domain.
+If you do not use ActiveRecord in your app, you may still use remote-resource by simply extending the Bridge module onto whatever class you use.
 The `has_remote` and `embed_remote` methods will then be available.
 For example:

 ```ruby
 class MyPoro